Updated: Mar 30

 Keeps you out of non-work mode & out of your daily routine.

-No need to get everyone's address now.
-A handful of close friends and family will do.
+Now, no need to get everyone's address.
+A handful of close friends &family will do.

 Get the full mailing address (postal code and all).